 Webinars from the ExoExplorers are open to the exoplanet community.
 Both the ExoExplorer and ExoGuide webinars are recorded and posted to this page so that they can be viewed at later dates.

 The first cohort ran from January 2021 - June 2021 and was composed of 10 early career scientists.
-The second cohort will run from January 2022 - June 2022.
-Applications are now closed, and the new cohort will be announced later this year.
+The second cohort is running from January 2022 - June 2022 and is composed of 12 early career scientists.